-In these Lighter Chicken Enchiladas; cooke shredded chicken is mixed with a light chipotle sauce, stuffed into tortillas, topped with muenster cheese and baked until melty and delicious!
+In these Lighter Chicken Enchiladas; cooked shredded chicken is mixed with a light chipotle sauce, stuffed into tortillas, topped with muenster cheese and baked until melty and delicious!
 Yields 8 enchiladas or 4 servings (2 each).

 I’ve never met an enchilada I didn’t like.